ErFer7/FLA-Tools/README.md

-# grammalyzer
+# FLA-Tools

-simple program to generate strings from a grammar.
+Simple program to manipulate NFAs, DFAs and grammars.